gtantachuco/s1p-2018-contract-testing/README.md

 ![The System](TheSystem.png)

 ## The Challenge
-In order for you to keep up with market conditions, new regulations and the competition, you need to make changes to said services.
+In order for you to keep up with market conditions, new regulations and the competition, you need to make schema changes and/or functionality changes to said services.
 The question is: __How do you do that without impacting your existing consumers?__

 ## Possible Solutions